 Custom Script Editor

-A developer tools panel is not available in Netsparker Enterprise.
+A developer tools panel is available in Netsparker Standard.

 The browser view on the right helps you preview the login form page and generate code for elements on authentication pages.
 This window loads the login form URL when opened.